 - Customer Identification Program (CIP): The CIP requires customers to provide four pieces of identifying information: full name, date of birth, address, and social security number.
 The CIP always applies, irrespective of the risk profile.

-- Customer Due Diligence (CDD): CDD is a series of background checks and other screening on clients to verify a client’s identity and assess their risk profiles.
+- Customer Due Diligence (CDD): CDD is a series of background checks and other screenings on clients to verify a client’s identity and assess their risk profiles.
 By law, CDD is a required procedure for all financial institutions before onboarding new clients.

 - Enhanced Due Diligence (EDD): EDD is only used for clients with a higher risk of infiltration, terrorist financing, or money laundering, and additional information gathering is often required.